mtti/FlatBuffersImporter/README.md

 After installing this package, simply create an `.fbs` file somewhere under your `Assets` directory and it will be automatically compiled into C# with the same name as the schema file, ie. `Assets/schema.fbs` will generate a `Assets/schema.cs` file.
 Not that the generated file is not removed automatically if you delete the schema file, and needs to be cleaned up manually.

+Note that the `.cs` file will only be generated if the schema compiler outputs anything.
+If the schema file is empty, for example, no C# file will be generated.

 Be sure to add the `FlatBuffers` assembly definition as a dependency to the assembly that the C# code was generated to.

 ## Installation